-Remove the screws circled in the diagram below.

-The left hand side of the burner tray can now be carefully tilted and lifted out of the firebox slightly to detach the 2 ignition leads, 8-way teddington valve connector and the earth lead.
+Remove the screws circled in the diagram above.
+The burner tray can now be carefully slid forward and lifted out of the firebox slightly to detach the 2 ignition leads, the 8-way teddington valve connector and the earth lead.